shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 ## ServiceNow/AAP Integration Instructions using Event-Driven Ansible Source Plugin

 This walkthrough will leverage the new servicenow.itsm.records Event-Driven Ansible source plugin.
 This walkthrough assumes you have installed servicenow.itsm version 2.12.0 or newer in a Decision Environment.
-Below is an example definition
+Below is an example definition with the newest Decision Environment that leverages Python 3.12

 ```
 ---